arniebradfo/style-quick-actions-figma-plugin/README.md

 - better instructions in a wiki, with images - in Playground File

 - support variables
+  - Test more?
+  - add remote variables...
+  - test if variable alias resolves to null...

 - apply fill and text style to subset of highlighted text
 - put library stats first? sometimes the Library names are very long...